-Use a very soft-bristled beater bar on the vacuum, and make sure the bristles barely touch the tips of the rug face yarns.
-The beater bar is designed to vibrate the fibers, shaking the dirt off, so the vacuum can then suck it up.
+Use a soft-bristled beater bar on the vacuum.
+Make sure the bristles barely touch the tips of the rug face yarns.
+The beater bar vibrates the fibers, shaking the dirt off.
+Then, the vacuum can suck it up.
 One of the coolest things about wool is that it is a “self-cleaning” fiber.
-The way the cuticles are designed, they will literally push dirt up to the surface as they rub against each other.
+The cuticles literally push dirt up to the surface as they rub against each other.

-Our washing process involves a complete inspection of the rug and testing of the dyes for stability and tagging it for easy identification.
+Our washing process involves a complete inspection of the rug and testing the dyes for stability, and tagging it for easy identification.
 We often have several rugs at one time.
-The next step it to “dust” the rug.
+The next step is to “dust” the rug.
 This is the “beating” of the rug that used to happen.
-We airbrush the rug and use our dusting equipment to remove all the dry soil from the rug prior to its being cleaned.
+We airbrush the rug and use our dusting equipment to remove all the dry soil from the rug before cleaning it.

 Then, we soak the rug in a bath of our patented Powered Water, which loosens any remaining soil.
 We gently scrub the rug and then rinse it completely.
-The rug is allowed to dry, and groomed by hand.
+The rug is allowed to dry and groomed by hand.
 We inspect the rug again and touch up the fringes.
-After the washing is complete, the rug is bound, wrapped, and delivered back to you, good as new!
+After the washing, we bind, wrap, and deliver the rug back to you, good as new!